-This article will list the most developed countries in Africa in 2022.
+This article will list the most developed countries in Africa.

 Developing countries in Africa are economies built for expansion and development in the future.
 It comprises a certain percentage of African countries at present.